celsopneto/neatnumbersgs/README.md

 That's where the idea of neatnumbersgs came in, as a way to display numbers with any favorite thousands or decimal separators.

+The stuff that matters is in the [neat_file](/neat.gs) You make your copy and see it in action [Here](https://docs.google.com/spreadsheets/d/13qBFowy1jCazrNwwRSGOZap-aRqwtmOPQjHSUvQdx00/edit?usp=sharing)